Frank Nemec

 Much of my time is now spent on web development for several websites.

-Intellectual pursuits
+Intellectual Pursuits

-My political views have changed over time.
-In today's world, what are the best choices governments at all levels can make?
+My political views have changed over time. logo In today's world, what are the best choices governments at all levels can make?
 They don't always match well with political party platforms.
 They match even less with what politicians actually do.
 I'm happy to engage in discussion at this level.
 We've seen the hazards of excessive governmental regulation, unbridled industrialism, and unwise deregulation.
 The US has an unprecedented opportunity to take a first step toward "doing it right" with healthcare.
 Will we capitalize on it?
 Or will we let an old-fashioned power struggle empower a repressive regime, or derail any serious effort toward reform?
-Idealogs on all sides are capable of arousing opposition by publicizing a distorted caricature of any proposal they don't like.
+Ideologues on all sides are capable of arousing opposition by publicizing a distorted caricature of any proposal they don't like.
 Can we get beyond that kind of knee-jerk reaction this time?

 Church